Lamentation of Christ (Mantegna): Use of perspective

 By the way Christ is painted, viewers have difficulty in pinpointing the real dimensions of Christ’s body.
-His rather large torso, hands and feet are depicted to be closer to the spectators, it is hard to tell the size of his proportions.
-Art historian Hubert Schrade points out, “the agitation of dimension of the work, which allows immediate proximity but denies any intimacy.”
+Art historian Hubert Schrade pointed out, “the agitation of dimension of the work, which allows immediate proximity but denies any intimacy.”
 Mantegna also reduced the size of the figure's feet, which would cover much of the body if represented true to size.
-German scholar Hans Jantzen suggests the painting has a orthogonal perspective, a perspective he believed to be of the highest meaningful value.